Azure/azure-spring-suitability-rules/README.md

 ```

 The script do things including: initializing rules and score model, analyzing application at given path, open a web service for report at http://localhost:3001.
+It prints logs in log.txt file.
+If encountering any issues including not working, unexpected failure, please send the log.txt to azure-spring-suitability-rules owners for troubleshooting.

+To terminate running, you can type `Ctrl C`.

 ### 3. Special commands